JVK2000/TSBK07-helicopter-simulator/lab3/question-lab3.md

 **How do you make the wings follow the body's movements?**

-After all transformations are done (related to all models positioning and the blades rotation) you can transform the compleat set of models with an transformation.
+After all transformations (related to all models' positioning and the rotation of the blades), you can transform the complete set of models with a transformation.

 ---